-Fixed Deposit and Recurring Deposit are the most popular investment products in India, especially if you are looking for a risk free investment.
-One of the major advantages of making investment in a fixed deposit or recurring deposit is that there are fixed returns over a specified period of time with no risk involved.
-Bank Fixed Deposits and Recurring Deposits are safer investment options than making investments in equities as these deposits are not market linked and provide a fixed rate of return.
+Fixed Deposit and Recurring Deposit are the most popular investment products in India, especially if you are looking for a risk-free investment.
+One of the major advantages of investing in an FD or RD is that there are fixed returns over a specified period of time with no risk involved.
+Bank Fixed Deposits and Recurring Deposits are safer investment options than making investments in equities as these deposits are not market-linked and provide a fixed rate of return.

 What is a Fixed Deposit?